FPGASystemsLab/src.eco32_core/README.md

 - Result forwarding to handle data dependencies
 - Exception and event handling during write-back

+For detailed information about the WBU, see [WBU Documentation](wbu/README.md).

 ### TRACE (Trace and Debug Module)
 The Trace and Debug Module provides debugging and monitoring capabilities:
 - Instruction execution tracing